undergroundwires/AsyncClipboardService/README.md

             Debug.Assert(data.Equals(text));
 ```

 The project only supports text handling at the moment, but it's very easy to extend it for other clipboard formats.
+Just take a look at Readers and Writers in project.

 Feel free to contribute to the project.